-Black Covert Woodland, near Aberystwyth
+Black Covert, near Aberystwyth

 The Arch car park and picnic area is named after a spectacular old masonry arch which sits by the side of the road and was once the gateway to the nearby Hafod Estate.

-The three short walking trails all lead through huge beech trees planted over 200 years ago by Thomas Johnes who designed the Hafod
+The three short walking trails all lead through huge beech trees planted over 200 years ago by Thomas Johnes who designed the Hafod mansion and grounds.

-There are picnic tables on the grassy slope by the car park, overlooking the arch.
+There are picnic tables on the grassy slope by the car park overlooking the arch.

-The three walking trails are waymarked and start from the car park.
+The walking trails are waymarked from start to finish.

 See huge 200 year-old beech trees planted by Hafod Estate designer, Thomas Johnes, on this short trail.